How much do solar panels cost?

 No. Our solar panels are extremely rugged.
 The SolarWorld Sunmodules we install are made from tempered, shatterproof glass.
-They’re engineered to withstand hail storms with one-inch hail striking at more 50 mph.
-These durable PV panels can survive snow loads up to 112psf.
+They’re engineered to withstand hailstorms with one-inch hail striking at more 50 mph.
+Plus, these durable PV panels can survive snow loads up to 112psf.

 Do solar panel systems work on rainy days?

-Yes, your home solar system will provide some power on rainy or overcast days.
-However, you might get maximum output.
+Yes, your home solar system provides some power on rainy or overcast days.
+However, you might not get maximum output.
 On days when the sun isn’t shining, the electric grid will provide reliable electricity to your home.